linq2js/remit/packages/remos/README.md

 ### create(props: Object)

-Create a new model that is based on specified props
+Create a new model with specified props

 ```js
 import { create } from "remos";